hunter-teacher-cert/unit_plan-game-development-nicole-dave-seth/README.md

 * Any CS course: can fit well into intro to CS or APCSP (block based for accessibility to non-coders)
 #### PLACEMENT IN COURSE SEQUENCE:
 * Ideally after some basic coding so students know basic conditionals and looping.
 This way they can get into the game coding and design verse needing to learn a lot of the coding.
-* Learn History of Gaming and CS -> Learn Game Design Principals and Concepts -> Design and Program Game -> Connect Game to Social Issue -> Demo Game and Implement Feedback
+* Learn History of Gaming and CS -> Learn Game Design Principles and Concepts -> Design and Program Game -> Connect Game to Social Issue -> Demo Game and Implement Feedback

 ---